FrigoEU/psc-ide-vim/README.md

 `NeoBundle "frigoeu/psc-ide-vim"`

 ## Syntax checking
 This plugin provides a syntax checker for syntastic.
-It relies on the --json-errors flag of psc, which is only available starting at version 0.8.0.0.
+It relies on the --json-errors flag of psc, which is only available starting at version 0.8.0.0, and it uses pulp, so make sure that's installed as well.

 ## Commands
 * :PSCIDEtype : Returns the type of the expression under the cursor (Doesn't support fully qualified names).